xelfus23/exercise-generator/README.md

 -   `getuserdetails/`:
     -   Folder containing all the components for the modal for the user details collection.
     -  Contains components such as `nickname.js`, `gender.js`, `birthdate.js`, etc.
+-   `GeminiAPI.js` (or similar):
+    -   Handles interaction with the Google Gemini API.
+    -   Formats the user inputs and makes the API calls.
+    -   Parses the response from Gemini and formats it into a displayable workout plan.
+-  `WorkoutPlan.js`:
+   - The component that takes the response from the GeminiAPI, parses it and shows the generated workout plan.

 ## Getting Started